BY: T. Franklin Murphy | February 3, 2020

 Passion doesn’t spontaneously burst into flames.
 We can’t wish passion into existence.
 Some people naturally appear ablaze with fire.
 While most of us struggle to fan life into our cooling embers.
 If you’re not born with it, or stumble on a passionate purpose, find passionate people.
 Fortunately, they love to share their gift.
 Passionate people vibrate with energy, consumed with enthusiasm.
 Their passion is contagious.

-When we find a passionate purpose, harness it to create something meaningful, something beyond our own legacy.
+When we find a passionate purpose, we must harness it to create something meaningful, something beyond our own legacy.
 We can’t just proclaim passion, we must pursue it, courageously chasing into uncharted territory where we contribute to change, willingly invest money, time and energy to a purposeful end.

 We must do more than claim passion, we must be passion, sacrificing wants for the larger purpose, refining skills.
 We must be all in.
 This is Csikszentmihalyi “underlying theme,” Hannah’s “whole-hearted energy,” and Frankl’s “rich inner life” that stokes the motivational fire, burning in pursuit of purpose.